skip to content

 Alzheimer’s disease

-At Roche, we hope to create a tomorrow where neurological disorders no longer limit human potential – to preserve what makes us who we are.
+At Roche, our hope is to create a tomorrow where neurological disorders no longer limit human potential – to preserve what makes us who we are.

-We would like to thank all the patient groups and people living with neurological conditions who partnered with Roche to create and share their stories.
+We would like to thank all the patient groups and people living with neurological disorders who partnered with Roche to create and share their stories.

 [Logo] Alzheimer Europe